DonDebonair/pelican-bootstrap3/README.md

 This theme has support for the [Related Posts plugin](https://github.com/getpelican/pelican-plugins/tree/master/related_posts).
 All you have to do, is enable the plugin, and the theme will do the rest.

+### IPython Notebook support

+This theme supports including IPython notebooks through the [Liquid Tags plugin](https://github.com/getpelican/pelican-plugins/tree/master/liquid_tags).
+If you enable the plugin, the theme will automatically include the right CSS/JS to make the notebooks work.

 ### Favicon

 Set the `FAVICON` option in your `pelicanconf.py`.
 For example: `FAVICON = 'images/favicon.png'`